 Although clearly etched in ProPay’s logo, it’s worth pointing out that ProPay became a wholly-owned subsidiary of TSYS, the second-largest payment processor in the US, in December 2012.
 Please read our review of TSYS in conjunction with this one if you are considering ProPay for your business.
 Our trusty friend Guardian Cybershield is technically a TSYS-branded service for protecting against malware and suspicious IP addresses.

 We’ll take a look at this and other examples of ProPay’s rather heavily-trademarked services in this review to help you decide if this merchant account provider is a good fit for your business.
 So grab your Guardian, your Cybershield, or your Guardian Cybershield — and let’s go!

 Table of Contents

 Products & Services

-Historically, most of ProPay’s merchant portfolio dealt in card-not-present transactions, and the majority of their products and services have been tailored accordingly.
+Historically, most of ProPay’s merchant portfolio dealt in card-not-present transactions, and the majority of its products and services have been tailored accordingly.
 ProPay doesn’t offer traditional card terminals or point of sale equipment like most merchant account providers.
 Still, low-volume sellers looking for mobile processing and the lower rates of swiped transactions can find options here.
 Processing methods include a virtual terminal, the ProPay app, a couple of portable card readers, e-invoicing, and even touch-tone phone processing for the smartphone holdouts among us.

-Merchant Accounts: A small business account can be set up in a few minutes, with two advertised plans available.
+- Merchant Accounts: A small business account can be set up in a few minutes, with three advertised plans available.
 If you’re working with a company that’s already partnered with ProPay, you should sign up through that company’s website.
 Customized accounts for larger merchants are also available, negotiated directly with ProPay’s sales department.